hcheung01/low_level_programming/0x08-static_libraries/README.md

 ---
 Directory Name | Description
 ---|---
-| main folder with all C files, .sh files and a header file
+0x08-static_libraries | main folder with all C files, .sh files and a header file

 ## How to compile
+Static libary is compiled with the following commands: ar -t <library.a>
+nm <library.a>

 gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic

 ## More Info